 While driving through the Sabi Sabi Game Reserve we passed a parked vehicle, overtaking so quickly we almost didn’t notice the reason it had stopped.
 I caught a glimpse of movement in the grass and hastily reversed.
-A pack of lions had stationed themselves on the fringe of grass at the road’s edge enjoying the shade.
+A pride of lion had stationed themselves on the fringe of grass at the road’s edge enjoying the shade.
 I sat in awe as three tiny cubs emerged and gently padded around the pride.
 The encounter was inconceivably intimate; it was breathtaking watching Africa’s most iconic animals interacting with one another only metres away.

 Which book, film or artwork captures South Africa the most?